-We verified bank reconciliations include evidence that they were prepared within 2 months of the related statement closing date.
+We verified bank reconciliations included evidence that they were prepared within 2 months of the related statement closing date.

-Bank reconciliations include evidence that a member of management/board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation (e.g., initialed and dated, electronically logged); and c.
+ii.
+Bank reconciliations include evidence that a member of management or a board member who does not handle cash, post ledgers, or issue checks has reviewed each bank reconciliation within 1 month of the date the reconciliation was prepared (e.g., initialed and dated, electronically logged); and iii.
 Management has documentation reflecting that it has researched reconciling items that have been outstanding for more than 12 months from the statement closing date, if applicable.

-Bank reconciliations include evidence that the Executive Director reviews them via initialing on the bank reconciliations, but no dates are noted.
+Bank reconciliations do not include evidence that the Director reviews them via initialing on the bank reconciliations.
+However, the Director does review the bank reconciliations on his computer after receiving them from the outside accountant.

-There was one reconciling item that was outstanding more than 12 months from the statement closing date.
-Management provided evidence that this was followed up on.
+There were two reconciling items that have been outstanding for more than 12 months from the statement closing date.
+Per Director these checks have been researched and will be voided.

-Collections (excluding electronic funds transfers)
+4. Collections (excluding electronic funds transfers)

-4. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
+A. Obtain a listing of deposit sites for the fiscal period where deposits for cash/checks/money orders (cash) are prepared and management's representation that the listing is complete.
 Randomly select 5 deposit sites (or all deposit sites if less than 5).